 \subsection{Impact evaluation}

-To evaluate the controller performance on emission reduction, we compare the results presented earlier with a virtual experiment on a virtual testbed.
-Notably, \ac{SH} demand contributes to a sizable portion of the overall energy consumption, but its dynamics are highly nonlinear.
+To gauge the controller's efficacy in reducing emissions, this work contrasts the presented results with a simulation on a virtual testbed.
 Although a simplified model is used in the closed-loop control, it is not accurate enough as a virtual testbed to emulate the physical system over one week.
-Hence, the digital twin in \cite{khayatian2020temporal}, which is benchmarked with the full-year data of 2019 at 1-minute temporal resolution with a CV-RMSE of 0.09, is included in our virtual experiment.
+Hence, the digital twin developed in \cite{khayatian2020temporal}, is used.
+This digital twin is calibrated using the data of entire 2019 at 1-minute intervals with a CV-RMSE of 0.09, making it a suitable choice for the virtual experiment.
 Compared with other frequently used methods such as reference day, the proposed virtual experiment captures the high-resolution variation of carbon intensity profile.

-In the virtual experiment, \ac{SH} and \ac{DHW} are controlled with a hysteresis controller, which is common in the current industry.
+The virtual experiment employs a hysteresis controller for both \ac{SH} and \ac{DHW}, which is common in the current industry.
 More specifically, the average water tank temperature limits are [\SI{55}{\degreeCelsius}, \SI{60}{\degreeCelsius}] and the comfort zone of \ac{SH} is the same as the physical experiment. \ac{DHW} is treated differently to ensure a sufficient temperature level to eliminate Legionella, which also replicates the existing industry practice.
 The \ac{EV} is charged at full power right after being connected to the charger, and a hysteresis controller is applied afterward to ensure the minimum \ac{SOC} level.
 Currently, there are no standard industrial practices as to design energy management systems covering all flexible devices.
 A self-consumption-oriented strategy is considered for the battery in addition to the hysteresis controllers mentioned above.
 It stores all \ac{PV} production; for the rest of the time, it only discharges to cover the demand of other appliances.
 Note that the same carbon intensity profile is used in both the control and the impact evaluation.
-This is equivalent to assuming a perfect carbon intensity forecast.
-Interested readers are referred \cite{aliunid_proj_report} for the forecast accuracy.
+This assumes a perfect carbon intensity forecast.
+Interested readers are referred to \cite{aliunid_proj_report} for the forecast accuracy.

 We can observe that the total emission and the average carbon footprint of the consumed electricity are reduced by 12.5\% and 16.5\%, respectively.
 The reduction is realized by avoiding electricity imports during high carbon intensity periods.
 An example is marked by the grey period \circled{1} in \autoref{fig:exp_result_grid_emission_nov_bm} and \autoref{fig:exp_result_dhw_emission_nov}.
 The reduction is not pronounced, which indicates that the benchmark control strategy mentioned above already reduce carbon footprint by promoting self-consumption.